-Remember: Guides are aforethought user experiences.
-By creating guides having multiple steps with various behavior and design you can create any kind of experience you want.
+Note: Guides are aforethought user experiences.
+By creating guides having multiple steps with various behavior and design, you can create any kind of experience you want.

-- If you are done with creating a guide, come back to the UserGuiding panel and refresh the page, find the guide created.
+If you are done with creating a Guide, please feel free to come back to the Guides section on the UserGuiding panel and find the Guide created.

 Important: Container is the JS code that should be embedded on your web platform to integrate it with UserGuiding.
-The pages in which you want to show onboarding contents, such as guides, must contain this code.
+The pages in which you want to show onboarding content, such as Guides, must contain this code.

-Important: To start this guide on different page(s) of your application, you should utilize the Targeting inside Settings.
+Important: To start this guide on a different page(s) of your application, you should utilize the Page Targeting section inside the Guide settings.